 One person’s dream can be another’s nightmare.
 We first heard of the Icelandic ‘Dream Road’ from Dick Phillips, the Cumbrian Icelandic expert and each imagined our own versions of perfection.
-We assumed it would be overrun by cyclists, but found we had it to ourselves.
+We assumed it would be overrun by cyclists, but found that, like most places when you are cycling Iceland, we had it to ourselves.
 And as we bumped over stones, forded rivers, crossed beaches and slipped along muddy cliffsides, we spent a lot of time wondering just whose dream it was…..

 Riding the Dream Road